 McNabb used his platform on the Michael Peinovich-led podcast to make comments comparing his black patients to animals and to boast about how he once “terrorized” a young boy using a needle.
 HuffPost reported on these and other comments in December, which triggered an investigation of McNabb, and increased public scrutiny of his hateful remarks.

-“No one else gives a fuck about some guy who makes racist jokes on the internet being an EMT in Virginia,” Andrew Anglin of The Daily Stormer boasted March 2 about McNabb’s ongoing employment.
+“No one else gives a f--- about some guy who makes racist jokes on the internet being an EMT in Virginia,” Andrew Anglin of The Daily Stormer boasted March 2 about McNabb’s ongoing employment.
 “This is all just about a tiny clique of the journalists themselves, backed by the Jews that run this show, attacking people they don’t like and trying to destroy their lives.
 It isn’t actually journalism, because no one is interested in it.”

 Contrary to Anglin’s musings, however, people were immediately interested in HuffPost’s story.
 McNabb’s employer suspended him while HuffPost reporter Christopher Mathias was still researching it.